martinemde/martinemde.github.io/_posts/2024-12-21-how-to-convert-to-rails-params-expect.md

 Expected response to be a <2XX: success>, but was a <400: Bad Request>
 ```

-Go back and make sure you have test coverage for the usecase and then try again.

-Here's an example I ran into today:
+Here's a more complex example I ran into today:

 {% highlight ruby %}
 # Original